cyclr/docs/pages/v2/05-application-connectors/authentication/five9.md

 > **Note**: You can use different details for different accounts.

+### Enhanced Object Category setup

+To use the statistics category of methods, you need to make a copy of this category for each set of statistics that you want to use.
+For more information, see the [copy a category](https://docs.cyclr.com/enhanced-objects#copy-a-category) section of the Enhanced Objects page.

 </section>

-**Please Also Note**: The Statistics category of methods is an Enhanced Object Category.

-You will need to make a copy of this category for each set of Statistics in which you are interested.
-There's more on copying categories here: https://docs.cyclr.com/enhanced-objects#copy-a-category